AndresPrza/FCC-Survey-Form/README.md

 ## FreeCodeCamp "Survey Form" Project
-This is a project for the Responsive Web Design certification of FreeCodeCamp.
+This is a project for FreeCodeCamp' Responsive Web Design certification.

 you can check the project in its <a href="https://codepen.io/andresprza/full/mdXeMeK?editors=1100">CodePen</a>.